-Internship Requirements (As per University of Connecticut policy - sent to all accepted and returning MSW students)
+Field Placement Requirements (As per University of Connecticut policy)

-As a student in the UConn School of Social Work (SSW) program ("Program"), you must complete all required internship experiences.
-If you are unable to complete all required internship experiences you will not graduate from the Program.
+As a student in the UConn School of Social Work (SSW) program ("Program"), you must complete all required field placement experiences.
+If you are unable to complete all required field placement experiences, you will not graduate from the Program.

-All external internship experiences must be completed at a Program approved facility.
-The Program will assist you in finding such internship placements.
+All external field placement experiences must be completed at a Program-approved facility.
+The BSW Program will identify appropriate placements for you.
 Each facility has its own requirements that must be met before accepting a student for an internship placement.
 You are responsible for meeting the facility's requirements.
-The Program is not responsible for securing internship placements for students who are unable to meet an internship facility's placement requirements.
+The Program is not responsible for securing field placements for students who are unable to meet a placement facility's placement requirements.

-Common internship facility requirements may include, but are not limited to the following:
+Common field placement facility requirements may include, but are not limited to the following:

 - 1. Successfully completing a background screening.
 Background screenings may include checking state and federal criminal records and sex offender registries.
 If your background screening shows that you have a criminal record or are listed as a sex offender, you may not be able to secure an internship placement. - 2.
 Successfully passing drug screenings.
 Drug screenings may occur at one or more times during the program.
-If you test positive for drug use, you may not be able to secure an internship placement or may be removed from an internship placement.
-This includes, but is not limited to, prescribed medical marijuana or opiates.

-3. Demonstrating that you are current with immunizations (i.e., tuberculosis, measles, varicella & influenza).
+If you test positive for drug use, you may not be able to secure a field placement or may be removed from a field placement.
+This includes, but is not limited to, prescribed medical marijuana or opiates. - 3.
+Demonstrating that you are current with immunizations (i.e., tuberculosis, measles, varicella, influenza, etc.).
 A record of previous immunizations is not sufficient to fulfill these requirements.
-If you are unable to demonstrate, through written documentation, that you are current with your immunizations, you may not be able to secure an internship placement.
-It has been UConn's experience that internship facilities will not accept a religious exemption form in lieu of proof of immunization and will deny internship placements to any student who fails to provide such proof.
+If you are unable to demonstrate, through written documentation, that you are current with your immunizations, you may not be able to secure a field placement.
+It has been UConn's experience that placement facilities will not accept a religious exemption form in lieu of proof of immunization and will deny internship placements to any student who fails to provide such proof.
 Evidence of immunity and costs associated with testing are your responsibility.
 Titers may be done through either your family doctor or the University's student health service.